TeamMarsicano/3D-Calcium-analysis/README.md

 # 3D-Calcium-analysis
 Authors: Roman Serrat/Sandrine Pouvreau

 ImageJ macro for 3D (x/y/t) detection and analysis of calcium events

-This macro is based on 3D object counter and 3D viewer pluggins.
+This macro is based on the pluggins 3D object counter and 3D viewer.
 For more info about these pluggins see:

 S. Bolte & F. P. Cordelières, A guided tour into subcellular colocalization analysis in light microscopy, Journal of Microscopy, Volume 224, Issue 3: 213-232